vdW-DF-ahcx: a range-separated van der Waals density functional hybrid: Results and discussion

 Figure \ref{fig:COadsorb} shows the CO adsorption geometry for 111 surfaces.
 The CO is standing upright with a Blyholder-type binding\cite{Blyholder} through the carbon atoms (brown ball) which sits between the metal substrate (gold atoms) and the oxygen (red ball).
 There is no experimental ambiguity that CO molecule adsorbs on the TOP site (as illustrated in the right panel), rather than at the FCC or hollow site (left panel) at low coverage, Ref.\ \onlinecite{MYSHLYAVTSEV201551}.

-Table \ref{tab:Native_latt_Adsorb} summarizes the CO adsorption studies that we here provide using \textsc{AbInit} PPs.
+Table \ref{tab:Native_latt_Adsorb} summarizes the CO adsorption studies that we here provide using electron-rich ONCV-SG15 PPs.
 The most famous CO adsorption problem arises at the Pt(111) surface, Ref.\ \onlinecite{Feibelman01p4018,lazic10p045401,grinberg2002co,olsen2003co}, a problem that has repeatedly challenged DFT descriptions when used for XC energy approximations that also deliver an accurate description of the in-surface Pt lattice constant and surface energies, Refs.\ \onlinecite{stroppa2007co,janthon2017adding,patra2019rethinking,alaei2008c,hammer1999improved}.
-Our present study shows that CX and AHCX provide accurate characterizations of lattice and surface energies for noble metals.
-However, we work with electron-sparse \textsc{AbInit} PPs where, for example, the Pt potential lacks 5$sp$ electrons, i.e., what is sometimes called semi-core orbitals.\cite{OTRSHadsorp17} Our use of electron-sparse \textsc{AbInit} PPs prevent us for an accurate hybrid description of CO adsorption on Pt, Ref.\ \onlinecite{KresseNJP}.

-We focus on the noble metal surfaces, i.e., we study CO on Cu(111), on Ag(111), and on Au(111).
-These are cases with a closed $d$ shell and the associated noble character\cite{Noblest} means that we can expect less sensitivity towards small spurious shifts in the substrate $d$ band position.\cite{HaNo95} The appendix shows that impact of moving to more electron-rich PP descriptions of cohesion is indeed significantly smaller for the noble metals than for Pt and Rh.
-Also, HSE studies of CO adsorption finds the right site preference on noble metals, even for electron-sparse PP descriptions.\cite{patra2019rethinking,stroppa2007co} We infer a robustness but also point to value of our AHCX adsorption study: it results for functional that also has a highly precise account of both structure and surface energies,\cite{KresseNJP} Table \ref{tab:NobleSurface}.

-Table \ref{tab:Native_latt_Adsorb} compares our results for CO adsorption at FCC and TOP sites on Cu(111), Ag(111), and Au(111).
-As indicated by the asterisk `*', the AHCX characterization is again done frozen at the adsorption structure that results in the CX study.
-The AHCX description stands out by predicting the correct site preference for CO on noble-metal (111) surfaces; Neither CX nor PBE has that consistency.
+Here we focus on the noble-metal adsorption cases.
+The table compares our results for CO adsorption at FCC and TOP sites on Cu(111), Ag(111), and Au(111).
+As indicated by the prime, the AHCX characterization is again done frozen at the adsorption structure that results in the CX study.
+We find that the AHCX description stands out by predicting the correct site preference for CO on noble-metal (111) surfaces; None of the PBE, SCAN or CX functionals have that consistency.
+The AHCX prediction of the actual (TOP-site) adsorption energy is good in silver and gold; All functionals have some problems in accurately predicting the magnitude of the adsorption energy for CO/Cu(111).

-The binding-energy values that AHCX describes for TOP site adsorption are furthermore in full agreement with experimental values for the silver and gold surfaces.
-The AHCX overestimates the binding in the case of Cu(111).
+The AHCX functional overestimates the binding in the case of Cu(111).
 Comparing with the CX description, we see that the AHCX still provides a reduction of the adsorption energy.
 This AHCX binding softening (compared to CX) is, in part, expected.
-For instance, use of either PBE0 and HSE reduces the Cu(111) adsorption energy compared with PBE, Ref.\ \onlinecite{stroppa2007co}.
+For instance, use of either PBE0 and HSE reduce the Cu(111) adsorption energy compared with PBE, Ref.\ \onlinecite{stroppa2007co}.